ICGC-TCGA-PanCancer/pancancer-documentation/docs/architecture-overview.md

 ### Cloud Environments

-The archtecture can be been created on a number of cloud (and non-cloud) environments such as VirtualBox, vCloud, OpenStack and AWS.
+The archtecture can be created on a number of cloud (and non-cloud) environments such as VirtualBox, vCloud, OpenStack and AWS.

+Bindle is our tool for creating these instances in conjunction with a few Ansible playbooks specific to Pancancer.
+These tools can be used to create clusters of virtual machines running in one of several cloud environments used by the PanCancer project.
+These clusters are used to process approximately 5,000 whole human genomes using standardized workflows: BWA and variant calling.
+This constitutes "Phase II" of the project.
+"Phase III" will see the use of this technology stack by a variety of researchers across the cloud environments employed by the project to answer their specific research questions.

+The environments built with Bindle provide both GridEngine and Hadoop execution environments along with the full collection of SeqWare tools.

+This process can be used to create both single compute instances for small-scale computation and clusters of compute instances suitable for larger-scale computation.

 #### Development